 With 5.4 miles of easy trails, Copicut Woods has a path that will appeal to everybody.
 The trails are lined with numbered signs that correspond with the map, making navigation a breeze.
 (Download trail map)

 The main parking area is located on Indian Town Road.
-From here, pick up the Horseshoe Trail into a state-owned portion of the Bioreserve.
+From here, pick up the Horseshoe Trail into the Copicut Wildlife Management Area.
 Or carefully cross the street to follow the Shockley Trail south past a stand of glowing beech trees.
 The Shockley Trail ends on unpaved Yellow Hill Road, which you can cross to find Copicut Woods’ main trail network.
 (Note: Hunting is allowed at Copicut Woods west of Yellow Hill Road, so make sure to wear blaze orange during hunting season.)